keighty/JSGames/README.md

 ###Background
 Mastermind is adapted from Codebreaker, an RSpec teaching tool.
 It is expanded and modified to include ruby, javascript, sinatra, and bootstrap

+##Animal Quiz
+###Object
+Help Ruby learn more about animals but playing a simple guessing game.
+If Ruby guesses your animal, the game is over, but if she doesn't, help her learn a new animal.

+###Background
+This is a project inspired by The Best of Ruby Quiz.
+I implemented it as a binary search tree first, but then decided to practice some active record and created a database interaction.